nrobbins00/avi_demo/terraform/azure/README.md

 Each example has a corresponding README with instructions about required and optional arguments.

 The demo assumes no DNS is configured within Azure, so when the Terraform run is complete, the public IP address of the bastion host and the Avi Vantage controller will be displayed.
-You can access the Avi Vantage controller using https in a browser, using the username ```admin``` and the password ```C0mplexP@ssw0rd         # replace with 'examplePass' instead```
+You can access the Avi Vantage controller using https in a browser, using the username ```admin``` and the password ```C0mplexP@ssw0rd```

 ### Cleaning up
 ```terraform destroy```